 But if you can’t contact every single person and word travels, don’t worry.
 Usually, telling people that you’ve been beekeeping for however many months without any issues will quell their initial worries.

-Predict possible issues, using your knowledge of both your neighbors and their properties.
+Predict possible issues, using your knowledge of both your neighbours and their properties.
 You’ll be shocked at how supportive most people will be if you consider their safety and wellbeing at all times.

 Wondering how to achieve this?
 Just follow these tips.